kokonak/RoundTimerView/README.md

 kokonak, <a src="mailto:kokonak7@gmail.com">kokonak7@gmail.com</a>

 ## License
-_SlidingPuzzleView_ is available under the MIT license.
+_RoundTimerView_ is available under the MIT license.
 See the [LICENSE](https://github.com/kokonak/SlidingPuzzleView/blob/master/LICENSE) file for more info.